Skip to main content

 Technical Analysis

-CVE-2025-13604 is a stored Cross-Site Scripting (XSS) vulnerability classified under CWE-79, found in the CleanTalk WordPress plugin 'Login Security, FireWall, Malware removal' affecting all versions up to 2.168.
-The vulnerability stems from insufficient sanitization and escaping of the page URL parameter during web page generation, which allows an unauthenticated attacker to inject arbitrary JavaScript code into pages served by the plugin.
+CVE-2025-13604 is a stored Cross-Site Scripting (XSS) vulnerability identified in the WordPress plugin 'Login Security, FireWall, Malware removal by CleanTalk,' affecting all versions up to and including 2.168.
+The vulnerability stems from insufficient sanitization and escaping of the page URL input, which allows unauthenticated attackers to inject arbitrary JavaScript code into pages generated by the plugin.
 When a user accesses a page containing the injected script, the malicious code executes in the context of the victim's browser, potentially leading to session hijacking, credential theft, or unauthorized actions performed on behalf of the user.
-The vulnerability has a CVSS 3.1 base score of 7.2, indicating high severity, with an attack vector of network (remote), low attack complexity, no privileges required, and no user interaction needed.
-The scope is changed (S:C), meaning the vulnerability affects resources beyond the vulnerable component, and the impact affects confidentiality and integrity but not availability.
-Although no known exploits are currently reported in the wild, the vulnerability poses a significant risk due to the widespread use of WordPress and CleanTalk plugins for security and malware protection.
-The lack of a patch link suggests that a fix may not yet be publicly available, emphasizing the need for immediate attention from administrators.
-The vulnerability could be exploited by attackers to compromise user accounts or inject malicious content into trusted websites, undermining user trust and potentially facilitating further attacks such as phishing or malware distribution.
+The CVSS 3.1 base score of 7.2 reflects a high severity, with an attack vector of network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), and no user interaction needed (UI:N).
+The scope is changed (S:C), indicating that the vulnerability affects resources beyond the initially vulnerable component, and it impacts confidentiality and integrity but not availability.
+No known exploits have been reported in the wild yet, but the vulnerability's characteristics make it a prime candidate for exploitation once weaponized.
+The plugin is widely used in WordPress environments for security and malware protection, increasing the potential attack surface.
+The lack of available patches at the time of publication necessitates immediate mitigation efforts by administrators.

 Potential Impact